 Things to see and do nearby

 The mountain-wilderness area around Bailey boasts a bounty of opportunities for hiking, hunting, fishing and horseback riding that includes numerous scenic nature trails in the Lost Creek Wilderness Area and along the Colorado Trail.
-Or, venture into town for a hearty selection of restaurants, like the Rustic Station Restaurant and the Coney Island Boardwalk.
+Or, venture into town for a hearty selection of restaurants, like the well-loved Coney Island Boardwalk.
 The 20-acre McGraw Memorial Park promises an 1865 log cabin, plentiful trout fishing and a whitewater kayak launch.

 Photos courtesy of Glen Isle Resort